SingleR-inc/singlepp/README.md

 cmake --build . --target install
 ```

-By default, this will use `FetchContent` to fetch all external dependencies.
+Again, this will use `FetchContent` to retrieve dependencies, see comments above.
-If you want to install them manually, use `-DSINGLEPP_FETCH_EXTERN=OFF`.
-See the tags in [`extern/CMakeLists.txt`](extern/CMakeLists.txt) to find compatible versions of each dependency.

 ### Manual